 This is the richest portion of Dagori Inkarth, well-watered by rains and winter snows.
 Immense flowers and insects fill valley after valley, as well as the occasional giant.

 These dark woods are said to be ruled by a vampiric entity called the King of the Ghouls, and inhabited by his ghoul minions.

 The capital of Sartar, this city is built high above the plains in a split valley amid peaks sacred to Orlanth and his pantheon.
 The city serves as the political and religious center of the kingdom, and a center of trade and learning.
 Following the Dragonrise, Kallyr Starbrow liberated Boldhome and was acclaimed Prince of Sartar by the assembled free peoples.
+Varanis and Berra own a house here.
 Nearby locations of interest include:

 This town was destroyed by the Crimson Bat in 1602 but has been since rebuilt.
 To the north is Horse Town, where the “Hyaloring” clans breed, raise, and sell horses.
 The town has a temple to Elmal (Yelmalio) the Horse God.

 This range of hills overlooks The Creek and separates the Colymar from the Malani tribes.

 This small city was built by Sartar to forge bonds with the beasts and other strange peoples along the River.
 The wood and stone buildings familiar to other Sartarite cities intermingle with the woven wattle-and-daub buildings of the ducks.
 Duck Point is the way-station between the ducks and the rest of Sartar and an important transit point for all river traffic between Sartar and Esrolia.
 Long held by the Lunars as a major base, there has been some city improvement by Lunar Engineers, which has been ‘adapted’ by the locals.
 In the area are: